tldr-pages/tldr/pages/common/huggingface-cli.md

 `huggingface-cli login`

-- See the Username who logged in:
+- Display the name of the logged in user:

 `huggingface-cli whoami`